Donders-Institute/bidscoin/docs/preparation.rst

 Required source data structure
 ------------------------------

-BIDScoin requires that the source data repository is organized according to a ``subject/[session]/data`` structure (the ``session`` subfolder is optional).
+Out of the box, BIDScoin requires that the source data repository is organized according to a ``subject/[session]/data`` structure (the ``session`` subfolder is optional).
 The data folder can be structured in various ways, as illustrated by the following examples:

 1. **A 'seriesfolder' organization**.
 The data folder is organised in multiple series subfolders, each of which that contains a single data type that is typically acquired in a single run -- a.k.a 'Series' in DICOM speak.
 This is how users receive their data from the (Siemens) scanners at the `DCCN <https://www.ru.nl/donders/>`__::